leaningtech/labs/src/content/docs/cheerpj3/11-guides/Implementing-Java-native-methods-in-JavaScript.md

 ---
 title: Implementing native methods
-subtitle: Java Native Interface (JNI) with CheerpJ
+description: Java Native Interface (JNI) with CheerpJ
 ---

 With CheerpJ, it is possible to implement Java 'native' methods (that would normally be implemented in C/C++ or other AOT-compiled language) in JavaScript, similarly to what would be done in regular Java using the Java Native Interface (JNI).